Trust / Luxury / 1837-present

 The public shorthand around Hermes often becomes the waiting list.
 The more useful strategic reading is broader: allocation, availability, craft capacity, client relationship, store judgment, repair history, and the brand's refusal to turn every demand signal into instant supply.

 That refusal protects the aura, but it also creates a management problem.
-Luxury scarcity must feel connected to standards, not only to gatekeeping.
+Luxury scarcity must feel connected to standards, not merely to gatekeeping.
 If the customer believes the wait exists because quality takes time, scarcity is brand equity.
 If the customer believes the wait exists only because the company enjoys control, scarcity becomes a trust tax.

 Repair And Durability